South Kern Sol, News Report, Dean Welliver

 Beyond presenting disciplinary data, district officials will share current school climate survey results, the status of the district’s training plan and staff development, and an overview of the KHSD policies, procedures and practices relating to Positive Behavior Interventions & Supports and Multi-Tiered System of Supports, two system wide approaches to social, emotional and behavior support with the goal of creating more equitable schools.

-It’s important for parents to attend the forum so they can learn about how students are being disciplined in KHSD schools, said Catherine Retana, a lawyer with California Rural Legal Assistance, which took part in the suit against KHSD.
+It’s important for parents to attend the forum so they can learn about how students are being disciplined in KHSD schools, said Catherine Retana, of California Rural Legal Assistance, which took part in the suit against KHSD.

 “It’s important for parents to be informed about what’s going on with their students,” Retana said.